 5. Using IRA or 401(k) to buy Property

-Although 401(k) doesn’t allow you to invest directly in real estate, you can borrow against it and use it to make a down payment towards your property.
+Although 401(k) doesn’t allow you to invest directly in real estate, you can borrow against it and use it to make a down payment toward your property.
 Another method of buying a property in Costa Rica is to roll over your 401(k) into a self-directed IRA and then use the proceeds to invest in real estate.

 Before using your retirement plan to buy an investment property in Costa Rica, you should first talk to your IRA custodian as well as your tax advisor.

-Rick Pendykoski is the owner of Self Directed Retirement Plans LLC, a retirement planning firm based in Goodyear, AZ.
+Rick Pendykoski owns Self Directed Retirement Plans LLC, a retirement planning firm based in Goodyear, AZ.
 He has over three decades of experience working with investments and retirement planning, and over the last 10 years has turned his focus to self-directed accounts and alternative investments.
 Rick regularly posts helpful tips and articles on his blog at SD Retirement as well as Business.com, SAP, MoneyForLunch, Biggerpocket, SocialMediaToday, and NuWireInvestor.
-If you need help and guidance with traditional or alternative investments, email him at email@example.com.
+If you need help and guidance with traditional or alternative investments, email him at firstname.lastname@example.org.